 Stair Falls Can Cause Serious Injuries

-The National Safety Council reports that falls are the third-leading cause of unintentional death in the US, and that one of the most common sources of falls are stairways.
+The National Safety Council reports that falls are the third-leading cause of unintentional death in the US and that one of the most common sources of falls is stairways.
 The safety organization reports that in a single year, over 2,100 individuals were fatally injured, and almost 1,250,000 required emergency room treatment after a stair fall.

 Injuries from stair falls can include:

 Concussions or other forms of traumatic brain injury (TBI)

 Bruises to the skin and bones

 Sprains and strains

 All property owners bear some level of responsibility for injuries caused as a result of their property’s condition; under certain circumstances, a property owner will even become liable to a trespasser.

 Once that owner invites someone onto their property, that responsibility increases.
 Owners of a home or business who invite others onto their property must take reasonable care in maintaining staircases so that they are safe and free from hazards.

 Failure to do so could make them responsible for injuries resulting from others visiting their property.

 Since stairs can cause serious accidents and injuries even when they’re well-maintained, stairs that have been negligently built or maintained carry even higher risks.